Ascending aortic aneurysms are the most common subtype of thoracic aortic aneurysms, and may be true or false injuries.

 - mid ascending aorta

-- high ascending aorta (just inferior to brachiocephalic trunk)
+- high ascending aorta (just inferior to the brachiocephalic trunk)

 - aortic arch